Peter Hummelgaard: Political career

 Hummelgaard was elected member of Folketinget for the Social Democrats in the 2015 election and reelected in 2019.
 After the 2019 election, the Social Democrats formed a government and Hummelgaard was appointed Minister for Employment in the Frederiksen Cabinet.
 After Mogens Jensen stepped down as Minister of Food, Fisheries and Gender Equality the cabinet underwent a slight shuffle.
 In this shuffle, Hummelgaard was appointed Minister of Gender Equality in addition to Minister of Employment.

-In 2018 his book Den Syge Kapitalisme (Sick Capitalism) was published.
+In 2018 his book Den Syge Kapitalisme (The Sick Capitalism) was published.
 In it, he describes a new social contract between different groups in society to fight for a more just society.

 Controversies

 Hummelgaard's opposition to consumers being able to encrypt messages has drawn concern from privacy rights activists in the European Union.
 Hummelgaard denies encryption is a civil liberty and advocates for others to follow suit.